 Summary

-We covered core concepts around vector databases, such as unstructured data and vector embeddings, and discussed that vector databases enable efficient vector search by leveraging ANN algorithms.
-Additionally, we explored the tool landscape around vector databases and discussed the advantages of vector databases over traditional and vector-capable databases and vector libraries.
+We covered core concepts around vector databases, such as vector embeddings, and discussed that vector databases enable efficient vector search by leveraging ANN algorithms.
+Additionally, we explored other vector database tools and discussed the advantages of vector databases over traditional and vector-capable databases and vector libraries.